 If you run a business that ships goods to consumers or other companies, it is important to know some key shipping terms.
 These terms allow you to communicate correctly with the shipping department.
 Take a look at this list of key shipping terms and use it to prevent misunderstandings from messing up your orders.

-If you're a small-package shipper, the prospect of Amazon entering the package delivery market should be intriguing.
-Currently, doing business for you means offering a handful of carriers (UPS, FedEx and perhaps the U.S. Postal Service), so your clients have the best possible shipping options.
+If you're a small-package shipper, the prospect of Amazon entering the package delivery market is intriguing.
+Currently, doing business for you means working with a handful of carriers (typically UPS, FedEx and often the U.S. Postal Service), so your clients have the best possible shipping options.